FDA, IRB, EMA… What Role Do Agencies Play In Clinical Trials?

 The European regulatory structure is somewhat different to that in the US.
 While the US is a single country overseen in medicine-related regulation by the FDA, the European Union is made up of 27 member states, each with its own national agency.

-For detailed information on this topic, you can download our free eBook.
+For detailed information on this topic, you can contact us.

 Medicines and Healthcare products Regulatory Agency (MHRA)